Engineering-Research-and-Development/arise-poc/README.md

 <br>

-For more information you can use the following [link](https://github.com/Engineering-Research-and-Development/arise-poc/blob/main/docs/ARISE_PoC_Tutorial_Extended.md)
+For more information, the full tutorial is available at the following [link](https://github.com/Engineering-Research-and-Development/arise-poc/blob/main/docs/ARISE_PoC_Tutorial_Extended.md)